What happens if I die without a will in the UK?

 If your situation matches either of the above, the grandchildren and great grandchildren will inherit an equal slice of the amount their parent/grandparent would have collected.

-Relatives, such as parents, siblings, uncles, and aunties, may inherit some of your estate wherever a number of conditions are met.
+Relatives, such as siblings, uncles, and aunts, may inherit some of your estate wherever a number of conditions are met.

 No surviving blood relatives